 It is in the area of injury prevention that those involved in sports medicine have been placing the greatest emphasis.
 Thus increased use of training and conditioning programmes, warm-up and stretching activities, and the wearing of appropriate clothing and protective equipment have been stressed as vital elements in the management of sport.
 A range of treatment approaches or therapeutic modalities have been developed, including the use of electrical stimulation, heat, cold, massage, manipulation and exercise to deal with the range of injuries which athletes suffer.
 Particular sub-populations are susceptible to certain types of injury.
-Thus the young are susceptible to problems relating to bone growth and development, just as the elderly are also susceptible to bone problems caused by osteoporosis.
+Thus the young are susceptible to problems relating to bone growth and development, just as the elderly are also at risk from bone problems caused by osteoporosis.
 All athletes are susceptible to over-use injuries, for which the treatment is invariably rest and reduced participation and training.

-See also: sports medicine, training
+See also: sports medicine, training principles

-Further reading: Hillman (2000), McLatchie (2000)
+Further reading: Hillman (2000), Howe (2004), McLatchie (2000), Peterson and Renstrom (2001)